tshine/swoosh/README.md

 config :swoosh, serve_mailbox: true, preview_port: 4001
 ```

-In your Phoenix project you can also `forward` directly to the plug, like this:
+In your Phoenix project you can `forward` directly to the plug
+without spinning up a separate webserver, like this:

 ```elixir
 # in web/router.ex